There is no update for Chromecast Ultra or Chromecast Audio this year. Update: Google discontinued Chromecast Audio in early 2019.

 The community will try to help you find the solution.

-For Chromecast Audio guides, please visit Chromecast Audio guide page.
+For Chromecast Audio guides, please visit the Chromecast Audio guide page.